Sergei Yesenin: Life and work

 As Yesenin's popularity grew, stories began to circulate about his heavy drinking and consequent public outbursts.
-In autumn 1923, he was arrested in Moscow twice and underwent a series of enquiries from the OGPU secret police.
-Other accusations against Yesenin and three of his close friends, fellow poets, Sergey Klytchkov, Alexei Ganin and Pyotr Oreshin, were made by Lev Sosnovsky, a journalist and close Trotsky associate.
+In autumn 1923, he was arrested in Moscow twice and underwent a series of inquiries from the OGPU secret police.
+Other accusations against Yesenin and three of his close friends, fellow poets Sergey Klytchkov, Alexei Ganin and Pyotr Oreshin, were made by Lev Sosnovsky, a journalist and close Trotsky associate.
 The foursome retorted with an open letter in Pravda and, in December, were cleared by the Writers' Union comrades' court.
 It was later suggested, though, that Yesenin's departure to the Caucasus in the summer of 1924 might have been a direct result of harassment by the NKVD.
 Earlier that year fourteen writers and poets, including his friend Ganin, were arrested as alleged members of the (apparently fictitious) Order of Russian Fascists.
 They were tortured and executed in March without trial.

 In January–April 1924 Yesenin was arrested and interrogated four times.
 In February he was admitted to the Sheremetev hospital, then moved into the Kremlin clinic in March.
 Nevertheless, he continued to make public recitals and released several books in the course of the year, including Moskva Kabatskaya.
 In August 1924 Yesenin and fellow poet Ivan Gruzinov published a letter in Pravda, announcing the end of the Imaginists.

-In 1924-1925, Yesenin visited Azerbaijan, and stayed in the village of Mardakan, where he published a collection of poems in the "Krasny Vostok" printing house, and was also published in a local publishing house.
+In 1924–1925, Yesenin visited Azerbaijan, and stayed in the village of Mardakan, where he published a collection of poems in the "Krasny Vostok" printing house, and was also published in a local publishing house.
 According to one source it was here, in May 1925, that the poetic “Message to the Evangelist Demyan” was written.
 There is today a street and a museum house in memory of the poet in Mardakan, Azerbaijan.

 In early 1925 Yesenin met and married Countess Sophia Andreyevna Tolstaya (1900–1957), a granddaughter of Leo Tolstoy.
 In May, what proved to be his final large poem, Anna Snegina, came out.
-During that year he compiled and edited The Works of Yesenin in three volumes which was published by Gosizdat posthumously.
+During that year he compiled and edited The Works of Yesenin in three volumes which were published by Gosizdat posthumously.

 Death

-On 28 December 1925, 30-year-old Yesenin was found dead in his room in the Hotel Angleterre in Leningrad.
-According to Wolf Ehrlich, Yesenin's final poem, Goodbye my friend, goodbye (До свиданья, друг мой, до свиданья), was written by him the day before he died.
-Yesenin complained that there was no ink in the room, and he was forced to write with his own blood.
+On 26 December 1925, Yesenin slit his left wrist and used his own blood to write a final poem: Goodbye my friend, goodbye (До свиданья, друг мой, до свиданья).
+The next day he hanged himself and on 28 December the 30-year-old Yesenin was found dead in his room in the Hotel Angleterre in Leningrad.